-Truck drivers are everyday people, and people make mistakes.
+Truck drivers are everyday people and people make mistakes.
 While being safe behind the wheel is important, it is not necessary to come to trucking school with a perfect driving record.
 Don’t let a driving fine, accident, parking ticket, or even OUI/DWI stop you from finding out if you are eligible for your CDL.
 The Admissions team at NETTTS is here to help you figure this all out.
-There are a lot of things that are considered when companies and schools look at your driving record, including number of violations or charges, their severity, and how long it has been since you received them.
-In other words, a violation from two decades ago may not affect someone as much as one that took place last month.
+There are a lot of things that are considered when companies and schools look at your driving record.
+This may include the number of violations or charges, their severity, and how long it has been since you received them.
+In other words, a violation from a decade ago may not affect someone as much as one that took place last month.

 What things would prevent me from getting accepted?

 Trucking is a regulated industry and this is because of a focus on driver safety.
 The Federal Motor Carrier Safety Administration (FMCSA) has spelled out the disqualifying offenses that could prevent you from driving if you have them.
 Certain criminal offences, or multiple DUI convictions are obstacles to hurdle but do not necessarily mean you cannot train for your Commercial Driver’s License.
 The most important first step is to speak with an Admissions Representative from NETTTS to discuss any concerns you have, regardless of your past.